 Let’s say the I photoshop a picture of you so that it appears that you are involved in a crime.
 I anonymously upload that picture to Flickr, Picasa, Fotolog, and other photo sharing sites.
 Then I anonymously publish several blog posts that feature the photo and claim it’s really you.
 There’s no way to prove that I published either the photo or blog posts, but all of a sudden when anyone searches your name on Google most search results show you committing a crime which in fact you never committed.
 This affects your ability to find a job, a date, even a place to live.
 In fact, it’s had such a negative impact on your life that you decide to take legal action.
 But against who?
 You can’t sue me because there’s no way to know that I uploaded the content.
 You could try to sue WordPress.com for publishing defamatory content on their blogging service, but the content would still live on elsewhere.
 You could sue Google for amplifying the defamatory content every time someone searches for your name.
 You could sue the host of the servers that also have a role in making the defamatory content accessible.
 Or you could even sue Internet service providers for not blocking access to the defamatory content.

 All of these options probably appear almost equably absurd and yet different courts in various countries have found them guilty for their role in spreading illegal content.
 This is generally referred to as intermediary liability — that is, the liability of the content and service providers that are in between someone who publishes online content and someone who reads it.
 The Center for Democracy and Technology has an excellent paper that examines how intermediary liability is treated in the US, Europe, and China.
 But until recently, little has been written about intermediary liability in Latin America (“responsabilidad de terceros” in Spanish), which is interesting given that there are probably more intermediary liability lawsuits in Argentina and Brazil alone than the rest of the world’s countries altogether.
 In fact, a 2009 paper by the University of Palermo’s Center for Studies on Freedom of Expression and Access to information shows that at least 130 lawsuits in Argentina have been filed against Google and Yahoo to demand that they remove particular search results about celebrities and public profiles.
 The most famous lawsuits were filed by Diego Maradona, swimsuit model Yesica Toscanini, and singer Virginia da Cunha.
 Today if you search Yahoo!
-Argentina for an image of Yesica Toscanini, who is admittedly delightful to look at, this is what you will see:
+Argentina for an image of Yesica Toscanini, this is what you will see:

 “Due to a court order requested by private parties, we have been forced to temporarily suppress all or some of the results related to this search.”